KTH pedagogical prize

 - adapt teaching to students' background and level

-- provide students with constructive feedback on their learning in different situations and what the need to develop further
+- provide students with constructive feedback on their learning in different situations and what they need to develop further

 - innovate and develop teaching and assessment methods